proofscape/pise/manage/topics/pfsc/docker_hub_readme_oca.md

 ## License

-A combined license file, for all the software loaded into each image, can be found in the image itself, under `/home/pfsc/LICENSES.txt`.
+License info can be found in the image itself, under the `/home/pfsc/` directory.